Jack-Barton/MicroBaller_Controller/README.md

 - Wait for the terminal to indicate the client is connected anf the joystick is detected
 - The gatt client on the computer should now be connected to the ESP and should be sending the controller data across to the ESP

-ESP_Bluetooth
+ESP_Bluetooth:
-In the ESP_Bluetooth directory is main.py. main.py is the working micropython file that starts the server and reads the
+- In the ESP_Bluetooth directory is main.py. main.py is the working micropython file that starts the server and reads the messages from the client decoding them back to an integer list with joystick/trigger values 0 to 256 and button values 0 or 1